-Hero does the marketing and the transactions for the restaurants and charges a 10 percent commission on the order value from the restaurants.
+The business model is simple.
+Delivery Hero does the marketing and the transactions for the restaurants and charges a 10 percent commission on the order value from the restaurants.
 However, the company is still not at break-even and hopes to be profitable by the end of 2013.
 According to Östberg, the company currently has €300 million in gross revenue and a gross profit of more than €35 million, while maintaining profitability in key markets.
 Investors such as Ru-Net, Kite Ventures, Tengelmann Ventures, Holtzbrinck Ventures, Point Nine Capital and Team Europe have helped raise more than \$100 million for the company in the past two years.

-support of the shareholders has contributed to the company's success, the credit is mainly due to the team that has executed on the vision with utmost precision and passion," says Edward Shenderovich, Managing Director of Kite Ventures, a technology venture fund based in Moscow.
-Shenderovich is on Delivery Hero's board
+"Even though the market and the financial support of the shareholders has contributed to the company's success, the credit is mainly due to the team that has executed on the vision with utmost precision and passion," says Edward Shenderovich, Managing Director of Kite Ventures, a technology venture fund based in Moscow.